Store Hours

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
 In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Be sure to read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it will even out as time passes.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Always read your seed packet for details.
+If you start plants a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 Utilize greenhouses to grow herbs and vegetables.
-Native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
-Other beloved garden vegetables love the heat, like squash, tomatoes, cucumbers, and peppers.
+Native plants like cacti, succulents, and other hardy desert shrubs will grow outside with ease.
+Other beloved garden vegetables love the heat, like tomatoes, peppers, cucumbers, and squash.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers, both annuals and perennials, are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.
+However, many flowers, both annuals and perennials, are sensitive to that much sun and heat, so research to find varieties that can handle the weather before planting outdoors.

 Start Seeds Indoors

-Save money when you grow your garden from seeds by starting them indoors.
+Grow your garden from seeds by starting them indoors in your own plant nursery.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want grow lights or a warming mat to go with your seed tray or planters.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Yuba City Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
-You can also use pots with seed starter mix and potting soil.
+For best results, you'll want grow lights or a warming mat to go with your seed tray or planter pots.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Yuba City Garden Center — to stay organized and plant tiny soil plugs when the time comes.
+You can also use pots with potting soil and seed starter mix.

 Sprouts